bombchus/z64-music-wiki/docs/vanilla-reference/audiobanks.md

         ```

         ## Drums (Program Number: 7F)
         Below is a list of the "drums" inside of audiobank `0x00`.
-There's one single drum pointer, but it's just a null pointer value with no sample being pointed to.
+There is one single drum pointer, but it is just a null pointer value with no sample being pointed to.

         **Drum List:**
         ``` linenums="0"